sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step3.md

 - `-v 1` sets the verbosity level to 1
 - `-s 9182` sets the random seed for reproducibility

 3. Now, we have a rooted tree stored in a file called `phylogenetic.tree.result.nwk`.
-Like in Step 2, we can assess the Newick file at the command line with <Execute command="head -5 phylogenetic.tree.result.nwk" inline />
+Like in Step 2, we can view the first 10 lines of the Newick file at the command line with <Execute command="head -10 phylogenetic.tree.result.nwk" inline />

 4. Let's visualize in the terminal using <Execute command="nw_display - < phylogenetic.tree.result.nwk" inline />